Dariasteam/Cows-Revenge/README.md

 ![](Screenshots/1.png)

 ## Additional information
-All resources created using with the following FLOSS software:
+All resources have been created using the following FLOSS:

 - [krita](https://krita.org/en/)
 - [audacity](http://www.audacityteam.org/)